-6. What happened some two years ago when you said that the current EBA's were coming up to expiry and the renewals would be offered at a lower rate?
-This would assist with lower admin wages expenses.
+6.What happened some two years ago when you said that the current EBA's were coming up to expiry and the renewals would be offered at a lower rate? wages expenses.
 We have not seen anything toward this.
-If my memory serves me, what happened to the promise of fewer staff; two yrs ago there were 2 less and then in 2018/19 the Admin put on 4 more?
-In closing, we see any of the below (or a mix) as your alternatives for this current rate rise consideration: A.Reduce the intended GRV and UV of 2% to say 0.4% in line with the public service rise or better still in line with the overall general wage rise of 0.2% (as in point 2 above).
-B.Freeze the rates at the same as last term in acknowledgement of the dire and somewhat desperate financial situations of the community, as did Vincent two yrs ago.
-Nothing has changed in C.Reduce the rate in acknowledgement of the dire and somewhat desperate financial situations of the community as did Port Hedland some 2-3 yrs ago (30%).
-Again, nothing has changed in the D. The greatest option would be far better economic management.
-This would mean that your expenditure better matches the amount received rather that treat the community as an ever increasing cash cow.
+If my memory serves me, what happened to the promise of fewer staff; two yrs ago there were put on 4 more?
+In closing, we see any of the below (or a mix) as your alternatives for this current rate rise consideration: A.Reduce the intended GRV and UV of 2% to say 0.4% in line with the public service rise or better still in line with the overall general wage rise of 0.2% (a B.Freeze the rates at the same as last term in acknowledgement of the dire and somewhat desperate financial situations of the community, as did Vincent the economy.
+C.Reduce the rate in acknowledgement of the dire and somewhat desperate financial situations of the community as did Port Hedland some 2-3 yrs ago (30 economy.
+D.The greatest option would be far better economic management.
+This would mean that your expenditure better matches the amount received rather that increasing cash cow.
 Cut costs, cut out some services, cut staff, get staff to do multiple other tasks.
 After all we used to be a Road Board once.
-And Various attachments 22.
-Objection and Comments: To the CEO, We strongly object to the proposed rate increase, on the basis of; Average property values in CoK have dropped up to 10% in some cases Average rental value has dropped by 10-15% in most areas The Reserve bank is contemplating yet another interest rate cut due to record low economic growth The National CPI has lost 0.5% 23.
-Objection and Comment: Any increase in cost is unwelcome in the current economic environment, home finance is tight and require cost cutting and a sensible approach to spending.
-Business do not need any more financial pressure.
+And Various attachments Objection and Comments: To the CEO, We strongly object to the proposed rate increase, on the basis of; Average property values in CoK have dropped up to 10% in some cases Average rental value has dropped by 10-15% in most areas The Reserve bank is contemplating yet another interest rate cut due to record low economic growth The National CPI has lost 0.5% Objection and Comment: Any increase in cost is unwelcome in the current economic environment, home finance is tight and require cost cutting and a sensible approach to spending financial pressure.
 The business of City of Kalamunda should also be budgeting for lowering expenditure in order to maintain current rate income.
-I say no to further rate increases.
-24 Objection and Comment: I am totally opposed to a rate increase as the rental value of my property has gone down \$100 a week.
+I say no Objection and Comment: Hi I am totally opposed to a rate increase as the rental value of my property has gone down \$100 a week.
 The GRV on my property is way out of sync with reality.
 How can you be putting them up?
 Also compared to my other property in the city of belmont that is worth much more and has a much higher GRV the overall rates are \$500 per year less.
-Please explain what I am getting more of in high Wycombe than I am in rivervale?